Use projects

 Manage a project

 Project owners can edit and manage a project in the workspace.
 If a project is shared with a shared update group, any member of that group can also edit it.
-In the workspace, select the Save button to save changes made on each pane before browsing to a different pane.
+In the workspace, click the Save button to save changes made in each pane before browsing to a different pane.

 Projects appear as items in the owner’s user workspace and in catalogs, if shared to a group that is part of the catalog.
 Learn about adding and managing content.